-This course provides reading improvement instruction for the student who needs to reach college-level proficiency.
-Students will improve comprehension, vocabulary and rate using a variety of materials and software.
+Prerequisite (1): Assessment testing or ENGL 0950 This course provides reading improvement instruction for the student who needs to reach college-level proficiency.
+Students will improve comprehension, vocabulary and reading rate using a variety of materials and software.
 Students will learn to read college texts more effectively.
-Students are provided a general college orientation, which includes a support system to promote success.
+Students are provided a general orientation to college, which includes a support system to promote success.